Age-Old Wisdom meets Modern Tools

 How to Plant, Grow, and Care for Gladioli

-Gladiolus is a classic perennial known for its tall flower spikes.
-A great cutting flower, gladioli look beautiful in midsummer bouquets.
+Gladiolus is a classic perennial known for its tall flower spikes and large, colorful blooms.
+A great cutting flower, gladioli look spectacular in summer bouquets.
 Here’s how to grow gladioli in your garden.

-The taller varieties, which should be staked, are often placed in the back of a garden to nicely complement shorter plants.
+The taller varieties, which need to be staked, are often placed in the back of a garden to nicely complement shorter plants.

-In Zone 7 and colder, gladioli corms need to be lifted in the fall and replanted the following spring.
+Note: In Zone 7 and colder, gladioli corms will likely need to be dug up in the fall, stored, and replanted the following spring.
+Find your planting zone here and see instructions for this process below.

-- Plant gladiolus corms in the spring once the danger of frost has passed and the soil has warmed.
+- Start planting gladiolus corms in the spring, once the danger of frost has passed and the soil has warmed to at least 55°F (13°C).
 See your local frost dates here.

 - Ready your garden by using a garden fork or tiller to loosen the soil to about 12 to 15 inches deep.
 After loosening the soil, mix in a 2- to 4-inch layer of compost or aged manure.